 With many refinancing loans, payments are due right away.
 In some cases, you may be responsible for making payments even if you go back to school.

 If you’re thinking of returning to college for a master’s degree or other professional qualification, ask the lender if they offer in-school deferments.
-Some refinancing companies, such as Citizens Bank, will allow you to postpone making payments until after you graduate, or offer alternative payment plans that are more affordable, such as interest-only payments.
+Some refinancing companies will allow you to postpone making payments until after you graduate, or offer alternative payment plans that are more affordable, such as interest-only payments.

 If you’re a parent who took out a loan on behalf of your child, you know that student loans can negatively impact you.
 They can damage your credit and limit your ability to qualify for other forms of debt, such as a car loan or mortgage.
 One way to fix that problem is to transfer the loans to the student.
 However, not all lenders allow that.

 If you’re thinking of transferring your loans to your child, look for a lender that specifically allows for this.
-For instance, PenFed’s student loan refinance program allows the student to refinance loans in their parent’s name, and vice versa.
+For instance, PenFed and SoFi both allow the student to refinance loans that were taken out in their parent’s name, and vice versa.

 A co-signer is someone with good credit and a stable income who puts their name on a loan application alongside the primary borrower.
 The co-signer agrees to take responsibility for the loan if the borrower falls behind on their payments.

 Acting as a co-signer is a big responsibility, and has its risks.
 If that’s a concern, it’s important to know that some student loan refinancing companies, such as Citizens Bank and PenFed, offer co-signer releases.

 After making a set number of payments, you can request that lender remove the co-signer from the loan, eliminating their obligation to repay it.
 Not all lenders allow it, so make sure you check with the lender ahead of time.